ABOUT THE FILM

 The film includes interviews with Senator Rob Portman (R-Ohio), Senator John McCain (R-Arizona), Senator Claire McCaskill (D-Missouri), Senator Heidi Heitkamp (D-North Dakota), as well as former editors and writers from the Village Voice, ex-CIA analysts, FBI agents, lawyers, and others involved with these cases.

 I Am Jane Doe is a gut-wrenching human story and fresh look at a social and legal issue that affects every community in America.
+The voices of the mothers and children in the film has helped to usher in legislative change in both the House and Senate.

 50% of all profits from this project will be donated to non-profit organizations which serve Jane Doe children.